arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/Foundation-concepts/portenta-x8-foundations.md

 The contents of a container image can be compared to a an installation of a Linux distribution complete with RPM packages, configuration files, etc. However, a container image distribution is easier to install rather than a new copy of the operating system.

 A Linux container is a good solution for solutions that require portability, configurability and isolation.
 The idea behind Linux containers is to be able to develop solutions faster to meet business needs as they arise.
-In certain scenarios, like when real-time data streaming with Apache Kafka is implemented, containers are the only way to provide the scalability that the application needs.
-Regardless of the infrastructure on site, in the cloud, or a mix of both, containers are a great solution.
+In certain scenarios, like when real-time data streaming is implemented, containers are the only way to provide the scalability that the application needs.
+Regardless of the infrastructure on site, in the cloud, or a mix of both.

 ## Conclusion

-Now you should have a better understanding of how the Portenta X8 works.
-And have a better picture of how to utilize its full potential.
-Be sure to check out our other tutorials with the Portenta X8 to see how to use factories and containers.
+Now you should have a better understanding of how the Portenta X8 works with factories and containers.
+This article also gives a better picture of how to utilize the Portenta X8 to its full potential.
+Be sure to check out our other tutorials with the Portenta X8 to see how to practically use factories and containers.